Thalhalla/Thalhalla-Github-Theme/README.md

 #### Manually

 ```
-sass travis-dark.scss travis-dark.css
+sass github-thalhalla.scss github-thalhalla.css
 ```

-Then copy the resulting travis-dark.css into stylish and associate with your selected slack domain.
+Then copy the resulting github-thalhalla.css into stylish and associate with your selected slack domain.

 #### Makefile